Summersby95/ci-milestone-one/README.md

 ### Design Choices
 ---

 For this project I wanted the font and colours to replicate the colours and fonts found in the game.
 Below you can see an image from a dialogue interaction in the game.
 As you can see the text is coloured blue, with the highlighted option coloured yellow.
-I used [HTML Color Codes](https://html-color-codes.info/colors-from-image/) to upload a picture of the games dialogue and figure out the exact colours used.
+I used [HTML Color Codes](https://html-color-codes.info/colors-from-image/) to upload a picture of the game's dialogue and figure out the exact colours used.

 ![Dialogue Example](/images/dialogue-example.jpg)